dao-xyz/peerbit/docs/blog/2026-02-02-interactive-fanout-visualizer.md

 2. Try `rootMaxChildren=2` and `nodeMaxChildren=3` to force deeper trees quickly.
 3. Observe how capacity changes the shape and depth of the tree.
 4. Click a non-root node to drop it (simulate churn) and watch orphans reattach.
+5. If you cut off a whole subtree, enable **Live mode (heartbeat)** so nodes detach when data stops.

 <div class="not-prose">
   <fanout-formation-sandbox nodes="80" rootMaxChildren="4" nodeMaxChildren="4" joinIntervalMs="250" seed="1"></fanout-formation-sandbox>